sahibzada-allahyar/sahibzada-allahyar/README.md

 I am passionate about ensuring that **cutting-edge AI** is accessible to everyone, including underprivileged communities.
 My repositories here are the culmination of the last two years of research, development, and collaboration.

+I also achieved the highest score in the world theoretical physics entrance exam (100% raw score on GRE Physics).

 ---
 ### Our Mission at Singularity Research Labs